alexkar598/cereal-ize/README.md

 # Cereal-ize
-BYOND JSON serialization with versioning and type checking
+BYOND JSON (de)serialization with versioning and type checking

 # Note on type checking
 All validation checks are done when serializing/deserializing.
 This may lead to data corruption if you insert an invalid value and only later on try to serialize but fail and discard the data.